jeremiah-c-leary/vhdl-style-guide/docs/api.rst

 VSG was written to be included in other tools.
 The command line script provides one means of using VSG.
-It operates through an API.
+It also provides an example of how to use the API.

-Use the following module when incorporating VSG into another program:
+There are two main modules you will use when incorporating VSG into another program:

 .. toctree::